Introduction to Biochemistry Quiz

 12 / 40

-12. Which of the following is located in the mitochondria?
+12. Which of the following phospholipids is localized to a greater extent in the outer leaflet of the membrane lipid bilayer?

 13 / 40